 I’m always eager to cross the different gorges of the White Mountains to visit the south and add a new beach each season to my most popular article on the blog so far.

-If you want to discover the prettiest side to Crete, check these southern beaches.
+If you want to discover the prettiest side of Crete, check these southern beaches.

 Elafonisi Pink Sand Beach

 Characteristics: Spectacular sandy beach with turquoise waters, shallow shores, and organized.

 There’s not much I can add about Elafonisi to what I’ve already described in the practical guide to visit Elafonisi as well as in the guide to the best beaches of South Crete.
 And other than the guides, I’m a big fan of this beach.
 In any case, I’ll try to describe the basics of the well-known beach in the paragraphs below.